rafaelspinto/workshop-tdd-java/src/test/java/workshop/payment/README.md

 # Payment Broker

-Implement a payment broker that alows for payments to be done to a provider using wallet funds.
+Implement a payment broker that supports the pay operation with a wallet and a payment provider.

-## Acceptance Criteria (pay)
+## Acceptance Criteria

 * if wallet has funds and provider is available and deposit succeeds should return true.
-* if wallet does not have funds should throw InsufficientFundsException
+* if wallet does not have funds should throw InsufficientFundsException.
-* if provider is not available should throw ProviderNotAvailableException
+* if provider is not available should throw ProviderNotAvailableException.

 ## Uses